Friday, October 19, 2012

 Next, I bought organic red Delicious and Granny Smith apples, 1 large navel orange, some organic cranberries ( only available in the season) ,

-and some real green organic romaine lettuce.
+and some green organic romaine lettuce.

 I started to imagine a kind of sweet and tangy salad.